What is Lean Six Sigma?

 Integrated Lean Six Sigma concept

-The concept integrates the capabilities of two proven practice approach to building an effective organization.
+The concept integrates the capabilities of two proven practice approaches to building an effective organization.

 Abbreviated designation of the desire to reduce losses, simplify production procedures, and speed up the introduction of new products.